ryanhouston/share-brew/recipe_calculations.md

     total recipe gravity in GUs = sum(GUs per fermentable)

+### Final Gravity of Recipe
+This is the expected final gravity of the beer.
+Currently this is being calculated using the attenuation factor of the yeast used in the beer.
+If attenuation of the yeast was 75% we would see the following:

+    Final Gravity of recipe = calculated starting gravity * 0.75

+This is a naive calculation which does not account for the fermentability of each specific fermentable.
+For example, a recipe using a large amount of crystal malts is going to end up with a high final gravity than a recipe based purely on two-row base malt.

 ### Gravity Units per Fermentable in Recipe
     GUs per fermentable = gravity per lb.
 X weight in lbs